vcc-LG/scene-code/README.md

 # Introduction

-This is a Django application which opens an API to play tic-tac-toe.
+This is a Django application which creates an open API to allow a user to play tic-tac-toe.

 # Setup